Mutual Life Building (Seattle): 1955–present: Decline and revival

-Thanks to tax breaks made available by the Economic Recovery Tax Act of 1981, a $3 million loan from the Gateway Savings Bank of San Francisco, and a $920,000 Urban Development Action Grant, the building underwent a $5 million restoration in the early 1980s by developer Mutual Life Associates, headed by Peter Erickson and aided by the newly established Historic Seattle.
+With tax breaks made available by the Economic Recovery Tax Act of 1981, a $3 million loan from the Gateway Savings Bank of San Francisco, and a $920,000 Urban Development Action Grant, the building underwent a $5 million restoration in the early 1980s by developer Mutual Life Associates, headed by Peter Erickson and aided by the newly established Historic Seattle.
 The firms Hewitt/Daly/Isley and Olsen/Walker Architects, who had also collaborated on restorations of the Colman Building, Merrill Place and the National Building oversaw design of the project to return the Mutual Life Building to office use.
-By the end of the decade the building was almost fully occupied but due high competition from a glut of new office space undercutting rental prices and rising interest rates caused by the Savings and loan crisis it was not enough to make back the money that had been loaned from the HUD grant and Mutual Life Associates filed for chapter 11 bankruptcy in July 1989.
-Though Mutual Life Associates would survive bankruptcy, they sold their building in 1996 Emerald Island Limited Partnership who would sell the building ten years later to Historic Seattle, who had helped save the building from oblivion and whose offices had been located there since the 1980s.
+By the end of the decade the building was almost fully occupied but due to high competition from a glut of new office space undercutting rental prices and rising interest rates caused by the Savings and loan crisis it was not enough to make back the money that had been loaned from the HUD grant and Mutual Life Associates filed for chapter 11 bankruptcy in July 1989.
+Though Mutual Life Associates would survive bankruptcy, they sold their building in 1996 to Emerald Island Limited Partnership who would sell the building ten years later to Historic Seattle, who had helped save the building from oblivion and whose offices had been located there since the 1980s.

+In 2023, a proposal from Hybrid Architecture to convert the Mutual Life Building into a co-living space with 80 units of affordable housing won a citywide design competition.
+The competition, sponsored by the Seattle Office of Planning and Community Development, sought to explore reuse of office buildings left vacant by remote work in order to revitalize downtown areas.